Exciting facts about Raplamaa

 Rapla-Persia

 A thousand years ago, the trade route from Novgorod to Persia went through the Raplamaa area.
-To secure the trade route, Varbola Country Town, the most powerful ancient castle in the Baltics, was built in Varbola in the 12th century.
+To secure the trade route, Varbola stronghold, the most powerful ancient castle in the Baltics, was built in Varbola in the 12th century.

 1241